Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sprinting on the hill

 According to Jeffreys, the added resistance of an incline provides a safe and effective way to emphasize the strength and power demands of acceleration exercises.
 The upward incline promotes increased awareness of knee movement and full leg extension.
-This is a perfect workout on an indoor treadmill, or anywhere with a moderately steep terrain.
+This is the perfect workout on an indoor treadmill, or anywhere with a moderately steep terrain.

 Sprinting on the hill